 ‘Not if we don’t need them to.
 I think we should let that one play out a while longer – it’s distracting Forrester, all the other players are inside, we’re into the seam already – I think we just stick to what we have right now and see off interest from other parties.’

-‘Let’s say it’s this Laura.
-She’s been doing a bit of sailing lately, hasn’t she?
-North Sea’s a dangerous place at times.
-Can’t see we need to help it along.’
+‘Let’s say she is this Laura.
+She’s been doing a bit of sailing of late, hasn’t she?
+North Sea’s a dangerous place at times.’

 Anyway, here was Kings Cross and outside was the car.

-Typical Whitehall, thought Collins, though he was wide of the mark there, yet it was all very chummy.
+Typical Whitehall, thought Young, though he was wide of the mark there, yet it was all very chummy.

 ‘How long do you need?’ asked Glendinning.